priyanshur66/tachyonx/prompt_plan.md

-# STD Protocol Implementation Blueprint
+# TachyonX Implementation Blueprint

 ## Project Overview

-This document outlines a detailed plan for implementing the Securely Tradable Debts (STD) MVP platform based on the provided specification.
+This document outlines a detailed plan for implementing the TachyonX MVP platform based on the provided specification.
 The platform enables tokenizing high-margin manufacturing debt, allowing crypto investors to fund manufacturers and earn real-world yields.

 ## Key Components